-1. Solo Female Traveler
+Solo Female Traveler

-According to Hunt (1982), pilgrims were the first form of female travelers who went to the Holy Land in 327 AD.
-For many centuries, women had limited access to funding and social positions, especially their contributions and participation, which have been ignored in travel history (Hunt, 1982).
+Pilgrims were the first form of female travelers who went to the Holy Land in 327 AD.
+For many centuries, women had limited access to funding and social positions, especially their contributions and participation, which have been ignored in travel history.
 Since the end of the nineteenth century, the number of female travelers has increased significantly in the current travel market due to economic growth and social changes (Wilson & Harris, 2006).
 Studies on women's leisure emerged from social justice concerns surrounding women's oppression and declining quality of life (Henderson & Gibson, 2013).
-A literature review of leisure for women did not appear until the early 1980s, even though leisurerelated studies had been published more than a decade earlier (Henderson and Gibson, 2013).
+A literature review of leisure for women did not appear until the early 1980s, even though leisurerelated studies had been published more than a decade earlier (Henderson and Gibson.
+2013).

-Most scholars focus on the Eastern area, which is the center of socially constructed identities of Asia (Winter et al., 2008).
-However, the ideologies, sociocultural norms, and religious values are diverse across Asia (Hofstede, 2001; Y. B. Zhang et al., 2006).
-Geert Hofstede's research on cultural differences identifies five dimensions: power distance index, individualism, masculinity, uncertainty avoidance index, and a long-term orientation, to provide insights into distinct cultures (Hofstede.
-2001).
-Meanwhile, Schroeter (2013)identified the two dominating ideologies within a patriarchal society: Confucianism and Islam, where males have greater power than females.
-These societies expect Asian women to be obedient, domesticated, and family-oriented, which are the foundation of their behavior (Schroeter, 2013).
-The stereotypical image women is formed by expectations, which identify the critical responsibilities of women as family keepers and taking care of their husbands and children rather than social matters (Brugulat & Coromina, 2021; Wilson & Little, 2008a).
+Most scholars focus on the Eastern area, which is the center of socially constructed identities of Asia.
+However, the ideologies, socio-cultural norms, and religious values are diverse across Asia (Y. B. Zhang et al., 2006).
+Geert Hofstede's research on cultural differences identifies five dimensions: power distance index, individualism, masculinity, uncertainty avoidance index, and a long-term orientation, to provide insights into distinct cultures.
+Meanwhile, Schroeter also identified the two dominating ideologies within a patriarchal society: Confucianism and

+Islam, where males have greater power than females.
+These societies expect Asian women to be obedient, family-oriented, domesticated. and which are the foundation of their behavior.
+The stereotypical image of women is formed by social expectations, which identify the critical responsibilities of women as family keepers and taking care of their husbands and children rather than social matters (Brugulat & Coromina, 2021; Wilson & Little, 2008a).
 Women often prioritized providing the needs of others first over their leisure pursuits.
-Thus, women even believed they had no right to leisure, severely limiting their ability to construct leisure time and their attitude toward leisure (Arab-Moghaddam et al., 2017; Koca et al., 2009).
+Thus, women even believed they had no right to leisure, severely limiting their ability to construct leisure time and their attitude toward leisure (Arab-Moghaddam et al., 2017).

-Based on the gender differences theory, it is no surprise that past studies have reported that the travel motivations of women are highly associated with their role as family keepers (e.g., Cai and Combrink, 2000; Zhang and Hitchcock, 2017).
-The most popular activity for women is shopping for their families during their time (Kent et al., 2016), especially for outbound Japanese female travelers (Cai and Combrink, 2000).
-Urry (1990) explained this phenomenon by asserting that "shopping is a sphere of social activity in which women are empowered.
-It links together the public and domestic and involves activity in permitted which women are demonstrate competence" (p.
+Based on the gender differences theory, it is no surprise that past studies have reported that the travel motivations of women are highly associated with their role as family keepers (e.g., Hieu, 2020; Zhang and Hitchcock, 2017).
+The most popular activity for women is shopping for their families during their time, especially for outbound Japanese female travelers (Hieu, 2020).
+Urry (1992) explained this phenomenon by asserting that "shopping is a sphere of social activity in which women are empowered.
+It links together the public and domestic and involves activity in which women are permitted to demonstrate competence" (p.
 152).
 The safety concern is another crucial factor that influences travel decision-making by considering the welfare of their children (Y. Zhang & Hitchcock, 2017).
 It refers to the choice of transportation, type of accommodation, and destination selection.

 Today's society has placed less pressure on women, although the gendered presumption still exists (Wilson & Little, 2008a; R. Yang & Tung, 2018).
 Since the end of the nineteenth century, the number of female travelers has increased significantly in the current travel market due to economic growth and social changes (Wilson & Harris, 2006).
 Since women have gained greater social autonomy and acceptance, they can engage in various leisure and tourism activities (Berdychevsky et al., 2013).
-Women start to travel alone for different purposes, such as education (Pennington-Gray & Kerstetter, 2016), business (Khoo-Lattimore & Prayag, 2015), or leisure purposes (Brugulat & Coromina, 2021).
+Women start to travel alone for different purposes, such as education (Malik, 2018), business (Khoo-Lattimore & Prayag, 2015), or leisure purposes (Brugulat & Coromina, 2021).
 The increased level of freedom in leisure participation of women requires a change in tourism products and services to match their new travel behaviors.